harikiran-mudipalli/Portfolio/README.md

 integrating the chatbot into the website.
 - Developed a chat bot using Rasa NLU framework to Automate answering customer queries and involved in integrating the chatbot into the website.
+- Developed a FaceID login system prototype using openCV
 - Involved in development of the Travel package recommendation system where users are recommended with appropriate packages containing hotels, flights, etc., based on user preferences and other general customer data.